parikhas/Rosalind/README.md

 # Rosalind exercises
-Solved bioinformatics problems from Rosalind.info
+Rosalind is a platform for learning bioinformatics and programming through problem solving.
+The scripts here contain solved bioinformatics problems from Rosalind.info.